If you are an avid gamer, you may know the value of having a mic during an online match.

-Another reason behind the mic echoing during your gaming experience can be connectivity issues.
+Connectivity issues are another reason behind the mic echoing during your gaming experience.

-The ‘lag’ period of the sound from the receiver to the game may result in echo sound.
-So ensure to check your connectivity before you begin a match on Xbox one.
+The ‘lag’ period of the sound from the receiver to the game may result in an echo sound.
+So ensure to check your connectivity before you begin a match on Xbox One.

 3. Adjust Sensitivity